ppy/osu-wiki/wiki/Tournaments/COE/COE_2026/en.md

 #### Tournament report form

-Any breach of the rules should be reported to the tournament organization without delay.
+Any breach of the rules should be reported to the tournament organisation without delay.

 This tournament is also overseen by the Tournament Committee.
 You may bring to their attention issues such as breaches of competitive integrity or other concerns through their [tournament report form](https://tcomm.hivie.tn/reports/create)!